-The second call in the series showcased a set of Virginia Part C training materials developed to improve the capacity of local data teams to understand and analyze their data and to develop, implement and evaluate program improvement plans.
+The second call in the series, held on March 8, 2011, showcased a set of Virginia Part C training materials developed to improve the capacity of local data teams to understand and analyze their data and to develop, implement and evaluate program improvement plans.
 The data analysis process involves creating hypotheses that are evaluated to determine the possible root causes of poor/low performance.

 Materials from the call:

-The third call described key concepts in using outcomes data for program improvement and highlighted TA materials developed by the Early Childhood Outcomes Center on how child outcomes data can be used at the state and local level to improve programs.
+The third call, held on April 12, 2011, described key concepts in using outcomes data for program improvement and highlighted TA materials developed by the Early Childhood Outcomes Center on how child outcomes data can be used at the state and local level to improve programs.
 The call also reviewed the sections of the ECO state self assessment that address using data for program improvement and show how states and local programs can use the tool to chart their own progress toward data-based decision making.

 Materials from the call:

-In the fourth call of the series, presenters shared a tool designed to help states use data to facilitate systemic state and local improvement.
+In the fourth call of the series, held on May 10, 2011, presenters shared a tool designed to help states use data to facilitate systemic state and local improvement.
 The tool illustrates the use of root cause analysis and other strategies for data-based decision making that improve practices.